Keith Berry (fighter)

 Keith Berry (born October 25, 1987) is an American mixed martial artist who competed in Bellator's Middleweight division.
 A professional fighter since 2005, Berry has formerly fought for the WEC, Strikeforce, King of the Cage and Elite XC ShoXC.
 Berry is the former 2x King of the Cage Middleweight Champion.

 Background

 Berry is from Murrieta, California, and attended Murrieta Valley High School where he competed in wrestling.
 Despite having a quiet personality, Berry got into wrestling in high school and was introduced to boxing.

-In 2020 Berry got engaged to adult film star Nicole Aniston.